cloudnative-pg/cloudnative-pg/docs/src/cloudnative-pg.v1.md

 without waiting for WAL to be archived.
 This behavior is only useful with backup software that independently monitors WAL archiving.
 Otherwise, WAL required to make the backup consistent might be missing and make the backup useless.
-By default or when this parameter is true, pg_backup_stop will wait for WAL to be archived when archiving is enabled.
+By default, or when this parameter is true, pg_backup_stop will wait for WAL to be archived when archiving is enabled.
 On a standby, this means that it will wait only when archive_mode = always.
 If write activity on the primary is low, it may be useful to run pg_switch_wal on the primary in order to trigger